microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 Now, you need to prepare the data for training by performing filtering and scaling of your data.
 Filter your dataset to only include the time periods and columns you need, and scaling to ensure the data is projected in the interval 0,1.

-1. Filter the original dataset to include only the aforementioned time periods per set and only including the needed column 'load' plus the date:[^1]
+1. Filter the original dataset to include only the aforementioned time periods per set and only including the needed column 'load' plus the date: [^2]

    ```python
    train = energy.copy()[(energy.index >= train_start_dt) & (energy.index < test_start_dt)][['load']]